google/patchfield/README.md

 Cloning and building Patchfield
 -------------------------------

-Make sure that ``ndk-build`` is on your search path, then clone the project and build the native components like this:
+Make sure that you have Android NDK version r8e or later, and that ``ndk-build`` is on your search path, then clone the project and build the native components like this:

 ```
 git clone --recursive https://github.com/google/patchfield.git